-Running south from the spectacular Pyrenees mountain range and along the eastern Mediterranean coast is the fascinating province of Catalunya, home to a number of diverse wine regions.
-The best wines from the most renowned regions of Priorat, Montsant and Penedès continue to attract much global attention and prices to match!
+Running south from the spectacular Pyrenees mountain range and along the eastern Mediterranean coast is the fascinating province of Catalunya, home to several diverse wine regions.
+The best wines from the most renowned regions of Priorat, Montsant, and Penedès continue to attract much global attention and prices to match!
 In fact, so much critical and consumer attention is (understandably) lavished on these regions that smaller and less established areas like Alella are often overlooked.
-But this is our loss, for there are some very exciting developments happening in this small vineyard north of Barcelona.
+But this is our loss, for some fascinating developments are happening in this small vineyard north of Barcelona.

 One of Spain's smallest D.O.

 As the region’s fame grew, so did its vineyards, and by the 18th century, there were many more vines along the Mediterranean coast than there are today.
 Trade with the Americas in the 1700s brought great prosperity to the Catalan wine trade.
-However, the advent of the Phylloxera louse during the end of the 19th century devastated many of the vineyards.
-In the 20th century, Alella became famous for producing Spain’s sparkling Cava, which is today primarily made in the much larger Penedès zone south of Barcelona.
+However, the Phylloxera louse’s advent during the end of the 19th century devastated many of the vineyards.
+In the 20th century, Alella became famous for producing Spain’s sparkling Cava, which is today primarily made in the much larger Penedès wine region south of Barcelona.
 It was awarded D.O protection in 1953.
 Although Alella’s vineyards continued to shrink as urban development encroached on the land, the 1980s heralded significant improvements in the winemaking methods as much needed investment was used to modernize equipment and standards.
-Today, a visitor to the region will encounter several, quality-focused wineries, whose passionate owners are continually striving to raise the profile of their often excellent wines.
+Today, a visitor to the region will encounter several quality-focused wineries, whose passionate owners are continually striving to raise their often excellent wines profile.